harinipsamy/harinipsamy.github.io/_posts/2020-04-28-time-series-analysis.md

 weak-stationarity: when both mean and the autocovariance of the time series are time invariant.
 In other words, we can say a time-series is weakly stationary if its first moment (mean) and second moment (variance) are constant.
 Stock return series are weakly stationary.
 If the time series is normally distributed, then weak stationarity is equivalent to strict stationarity.

+For a stationary series, the multistep-ahead forecasts converge to the mean of the series and the variance of forecast errors converge to the variance of the series, as the forecast period increases.
 A time series may be non-stationary due either to the presence of a unit root or of a deterministic trend.